Best Ethical Investment Funds: Our Top Picks In 2022

 With climate change becoming increasingly a focus for world governments, investment managers are being put under pressure to support initiatives that provide positive solutions to mitigate the impact of the human activity on our planet.

-The UK government has recently launched (18th November 2020) a 10 point plan for a green industrial revolution with a focus on making the UK a global leader in green technologies.
-Some of the plan focuses on investing in advancing offshore wind, greener buildings, green finance and innovation which is great news for the evironment and good news for investors.
+The UK government launched in November 2020 a 10 point plan for a green industrial revolution with a focus on making the UK a global leader in green technologies.
+Some of the plan focuses on investing in advancing offshore wind, greener buildings, green finance and innovation which is great news for the environment and good news for investors.

 Alok Sharma Minister for the Dept for Business, Energy & Industrial Strategy in a speech at the 3rd global re-invest renewable energy investors meet & expo on 26th November 2020, said: